DDiekmann/Applied-Verification-Lab-Neural-Networks/README.md

 ### SMT Based Verification

+If you are new to SMT based verification of neural network we recommend you starting with the Z3 Tutorial because it is the most basic one.
+If you are additionally interested in the theory behind this we recommend this [book on neural network verification](https://arxiv.org/pdf/2109.10317.pdf).

 | Tool             | Colab Link | Tool Codebase                                        | Progress                |
 |------------------|------------|------------------------------------------------------|-------------------------|
 | Z3               | <a href="https://colab.research.google.com/github/DDiekmann/Applied-Verification-Lab-Neural-Networks/blob/main/Tutorials/Tutorial_for_SMT_based_Verification_with_Z3.ipynb" target="_parent"><img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/></a> | https://github.com/Z3Prover/z3                       | :heavy_check_mark: DONE |